samuel-hunter/parsnip/README.md

 Return a parser that tries each given parser in order (until a partial-parse failure) and returns the result of the first successful parse.

+If all parsers fail, then the parser error accumulates a list of all possible expected values.

 ### [Function] **collect** *parser* => *list-parser*

 Return a parser that runs the given parser until failure, and collects all results into a list.